jshackles/idle_master/README.md

 Donate
 -------
 * 🎉 [Send me a donation through Steam](https://steamcommunity.com/tradeoffer/new/?partner=180303553&token=gOgA5lWk).
 I accept anything you throw at me.
+The Steam account id is `JonasNilson` (https://steamcommunity.com/id/JonasNilson)
   * **Note**: Only use the trade link directly from here to avoid fake accounts.

 Troubleshooting and common solutions
 -------